 - applying directly

-You could do a college course to get into this job.
-Relevant subjects include:
+You could do a college course to become a maternity support worker.

 - Level 2 Certificate in Child Development and Care

 - Level 2 Diploma in Health and Social Care

 - Level 3 National Extended Diploma in Health and Social Care

-Most health and social care courses include work placements so this could be a good way of getting experience.
+Most health and social care courses include a work placement so this could be a good way for you to get experience.